Harmon’s Histories: Lots and lots of lawyers argued the Case of the Crocheted Tidy

 So they commenced their “general, all-around denial” that the defendant had anything to do with the theft.
 Then the elite legal defense team played its ace.

 The prosecution, they proclaimed, had failed to prove the pilfered container was a “crocheted” tidy (as charged) and “demanded an acquittal as the result of this very important omission.”

 The jury “grasped the idea at once” and, on that technicality, found Jurden not guilty.

 But the question remains – why would a dozen of Missoula’s most respected attorneys come to this man’s defense?

 Jurden, a “sort of assistant horse trainer” at the Missoula racetrack, had “summoned the entire legal fraternity of the city … by various promises of ‘straight tips’ and other inside information” concerning the July horse races.

-The paper concluded, upon the jury’s verdict, “the gladdened prisoner fell upon the necks of his overjoyed counsel and promised to reimburse them all handsomely on the 11th, 12th, 13th and 14th days of July.”
+The paper concluded: Upon hearing the jury’s verdict, “the gladdened prisoner fell upon the necks of his overjoyed counsel and promised to reimburse them all handsomely (with tips on the horse races) on the 11th, 12th, 13th and 14th days of July.”

 There was no follow-up report, I’m sorry to say, on how those tips paid off.
 But it can be reported that one week after the trial, Jurden was hauled before Judge Ross on a charge of disturbing the peace, pleaded guilty and was sentenced to 60 days in jail.